yashu1wwww/Instagram-Auto-Follow-Bot/README.md

 https://www.youtube.com/watch?v=1xH_XEZR6rg

-change 8,9,10,12 with username,password,targeted account username,chromedriver path....
+Download the latest version of ChromeDriver from https://chromedriver.chromium.org/, extract the file and place it in the designated folder.

-Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder open cmd on that particular folder and enter follow.py or double click on follow.py or you can rename the file and run
+Then, open the command prompt in that folder and enter the required details, such as username, password, targeted account username, and ChromeDriver path.
+Finally, run the script by executing follow.py or by renaming the file and running it

 👉Note:-